Royal Merioneth Rifles: French Revolutionary War

 In 1798 a rebellion broke out in Ireland and an Act of Parliament was passed to allow English and Welsh militia regiments to serve in Ireland.
 The Merionethshires were among several Welsh units that volunteered for this service and was one of the 13 militia regiments sent there immediately.

 By 1802 the war was coming to an end and the militia were being partially demobilised: Merionethshire's quota was reduced to 121.
 The Treaty of Amiens was concluded on 27 March 1802 and the militia regiments were disembodied.
 Sir Watkin Williams-Wynn, 5th Baronet, was lord lieutenant of both Merionethshire and Denbighshire.
 In 1803 he secured a warrant to merge the small militia quotas of the two counties, but this was unpopular in Merionethshire, where a group of influential gentlemen longed a strong protest and the merger was not carried out.

 Napoleonic Wars

 The Peace of Amiens was shortlived and the militia were embodied once more in March 1803.
 By July the Merionethshires were in a tented camp at Stokes Bay, Gosport, as part of a militia brigade including the Brecknock, Carmarthen, Hereford and Monmouth regiments.
 They shared duties including boat and hospital guards round Gosport and Haslar, guarding prisoners-of-war, and manning Fort Blockhouse.
 Griffith Howell Vaughan was appointed Lieutenant-Colonel of the regiment on 10 June 1803.

-On 23 April 1804 the Merioneths, along with 11 other Welsh militia regiments, were officially granted the 'Royal' prefix, becoming the 'Royal Merionethshire Militia'.
+On 23 April 1804 the Merioneths, along with 11 other Welsh militia regiments, were officially granted the 'Royal' prefix, becoming the Royal Merionethshire Militia.
+During the summer of 1805, when Napoleon was massing his 'Army of England' at Boulogne for a projected invasion, the regiment was stationed on the Isle of Wight.
+Its 148 men in 3 companies under Maj Richard Hughes Lloyd shared Sandown Barracks with the 2nd Battalion 56th Regiment as part of Maj-Gen Sir John Whitelocke's force.